pnnl/hydraconda/readme.md

     Reproduction of an execution is achieved when input files, commands, and the execution environment are specified.
     Through a .dvc file, `dvc repro` manages input files and commands (but not the execution environment directly).
     Now, the environment.*.yml files should reflect the development environment.
-    So the way to ensure reproduction of the execution is to take the following steps:
+    So the way to ensure reproduction of the execution is to recreate the development environment as follows:
     1. `> conda remove estcp-<workdir>`
     2. `> conda devenv` (in the workdir)
     3. `> dvc repro <dvcfile>`.